Diabaly: September 2012 massacre

 On the evening of 8 September 2012, 17 unarmed Dawa Tablighi preachers from Mauritania arrived in Dogofry, 15 km north of Diabaly, in a Toyota minibus, on their way to a religious conference in Bamako.
 A group of Malian army soldiers arrested the preachers and executed all but one of them.

 Associated Press attributed responsibility for the executions to "rank-and-file soldiers [who] carried out the massacre of their own accord, ignoring not only the normal rules of engagement but also their own command structure."
 The government of Mali published an announcement "expressing deep condolences, but stopping short of taking responsibility for the deaths."

 Prior to its formal investigation in Mali, the International Criminal Court stated that, "There is reasonable basis to believe that the war crime of murder under Article 8(2)(c)(i) was committed by [Malian army] forces."

 January 2013 rebel occupation

 On 14 January 2013, five opposition force vehicles entered Diabaly after being attacked by the French Air Force.
 The opposition groups fought with Mali army soldiers for about 10 hours and settled within 200 m of a Mali army base in Diabaly.
 Diabaly returned to Mali governmental control when Malian and French forces entered it a week later, on 21 January.

+Later attacks

+On 25 January 2026, JNIM ambushed FAMA and Africa Corps forces near the town, capturing equipment and destroying a vehicle.